- 01The billboard industry generates $9.7 billion annually — and most investors have never considered it

 Running the Numbers

-Let's get specific.
 A static billboard on a two-lane highway outside San Antonio.
-You bought the land and the sign for $42,000 combined.
-Two faces, each leased to a local business at $650 a month.
+Land and sign for $42,000 combined.
+Two faces, each leased to a local business at $650/month.
 Gross monthly revenue: $1,300.

-Even at the conservative end — say your faces only rent for $400 each and your costs creep higher — you're still looking at a 15-18% cap rate.
-Triple what most residential investors achieve.
+Even at the conservative end — faces renting for $400 each with higher costs — you're still looking at 15-18%.
+Triple what most residential investors see.

 The operating expense ratio is absurdly low compared to rental properties — and that's where the real cash flow advantage lives.
-Think about what you don't deal with: no HVAC systems failing in August.
+No HVAC systems failing in August.
 No plumbing.
 No turnover costs or eviction attorneys eating your margins.

 Digital vs. Static: The Revenue Multiplier

-Static billboards — the ones with printed vinyl — are the bread and butter.
+Static billboards — printed vinyl — are the bread and butter.
 Cheap to run, dead simple to maintain.
 But digital billboards are where the industry is heading.
-And the economics will make your head spin.

 The passive investing guide covers how to evaluate alternative assets like this against traditional rental portfolios.